kailashg26/Verify-Pro/README.md

 tesnorflow: 2.5.0
 tensorflow-probability: 4.4.2

-Datatset for the neural network : output/enable2.csv
+Dataset for the neural network : output/enable2.csv
 ```
 ### Libraries for for FTP server
 ```